MicrosoftDocs/Devices-docs/surface/streamline-access-surface-portals.md

 ---

-# Streamlining access to Surface Portals for commercial customers
+# Streamline access to Surface Portals for commercial customers

 If your organization doesn't have a tenant with Microsoft: